 … can still write great stories!
 Farscape pretty much gets everything wrong when it comes to science, but is a joy to watch even though I have to dial up my suspension of disbelief to eleven…

 And sometimes it just doesn’t work at all.
 Michael Wallace’s Void Queen is an example.
 The mechanics are just not properly thought through, and on top of that sometimes change.
-At one moment a ship stopped moving when its crew got paralyzed…
+In one scene a ship stopped moving when its crew got paralyzed…

 Unfair?
 Yes.
 But that’s what it is: I find it easier to suspend my disbelief when it comes to movies and series, yet I want books to do a better job.